SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## A Note About Workflow Languages & Engines

-Workflows in the SeqWarePipeline system can be written in one of three languages and executed in one of two cluster environments.
+Workflows in the SeqWare Pipeline system can be written in one of three languages and executed in one of two cluster environments.
 The most tested combination is [FTL](http://freemarker.sourceforge.net/) workflows running on the [Pegasus](http://pegasus.isi.edu/) workflow engine.
 However we have